-It’s all about us.
-Our mission.
-Our vision.
+Our mission work.
 Our purpose.
-Our goals.
-Our strategy.
 Our budget.
 Our history.
 Our programs.
-Our meetings.
-Our plans.
 Our conferences.
-Our conventions.
 Our retreats.
 Our camps.
-Our banquets.
 Our service times.
 Our staff.
 Our virtues.
 Our values.
 Our principles.
 Our discipleship.
 Our book store.
 Our coffee shop.

 We tell them about OUR ministries long before they hear a clear message about what Jesus did for them once and for all.
 Our nursery ministry.
 Our children’s ministry.
 Our youth ministry.
 Our student ministry.
 Our family ministry.
 Our men’s ministry.
 Our women’s ministry.

 And we have our groups.
 Life groups.
 Women’s groups.
 Men’s groups.
 Student groups.
 Music groups.
 Drama groups.
 Dance groups.
 Prayer groups.
 Helps groups.
 Singles groups.
-Single mom’s groups.
+Single moms groups.
 Young married groups.
 Business men’s groups.
 Senior groups.
-Widows groups.
+Widow groups.
 Divorce recovery groups.
-Sports groups.
-Craft groups.
-Golfing groups.
-Hunting groups.
-Motorcycle groups.
 Addiction recovery groups.
 And my favorite: Ladies’ bunko groups.

 None of these things are wrong until they crowd out the message of the cross and make it more about us than about Jesus.